Nextiva / Blog / Marketing & Sales

 It’s all about reframing objections, understanding the customer’s point of view, and responding in a way that addresses their concerns while highlighting the value of what you’re offering.

-In this guide, you’ll read about the 10 most common customer objection types, how to overcome them, and which tools to use to make the job easier for your reps.
+In this guide, you’ll read about the 10 most common sales objection types, how to overcome them, and which sales tools to use to make the job easier for your reps.

 1. Price objections